3.4 Fall Prevention, Body Mechanics, and Environmental Safety

 - Pathway clear from bed to bathroom or chair.

-- Footwear on and tied or secured.
+- Non-skid footwear on and secured.

-- Assistive device present, clean, and within reach.
+- Assistive device present, clean, within reach.

-- Wheelchair footrests moved for transfer and brakes locked.
+- Wheelchair footrests swung away, brakes locked.

 - New hazards or condition changes reported to the nurse.